Common Types of Scams

 Government Imposter Scams

-A government imposter scam is when a scammer impersonates a trusted U.S. government agency official that provides services to older adults (Social Security Administration, Medicare and Medicaid, Department of Health and Human Services, Internal Revenue Service.)
+A government imposter scam is when a scammer impersonates a trusted U.S. government agency official that provides services to older adults (Social Security Administration, Medicare and Medicaid, Department of Health and Human Services, Internal Revenue Service, Law Enforcement).
 The scammer threatens to arrest you or seize your bank accounts for crimes you’ve supposedly committed, such as tax evasion.
 The scammer can also claim that your Social Security number is suspended due to suspicious activity.
 In any case, the scammer demands payment in order to resolve the issue with the government.

 Grandparent Scams (Emergency/Person-in-Need Scams)